EliFuzz/api-docs-mcp/README.md

 # API Docs MCP

 Model Context Protocol (MCP) server that provides tools for interacting with API documentation.
-Supports both GraphQL and OpenAPI/Swagger specifications, fetching schema definitions from various sources (local files or remote URLs), caching them, and exposing them through a set of tools.
+Supports GraphQL, OpenAPI/Swagger, and gRPC specifications, fetching schema definitions from various sources (local files or remote URLs), caching them, and exposing them through a set of tools.

 ## Table of Contents